 On the other hand, if you have two individual accounts at two different brokerages, those accounts would be insured separately.

 The SIPC is a federally mandated, private non-profit that insures up to $500,000 in cash and securities per ownership capacity, including up to $250,000 in cash.
 If you have multiple accounts of a different type with one brokerage, you may be insured for up to $500,000 for each account.
 Note that multiple accounts of the same type at the same brokerage will not be insured separately.

 While SIPC insurance is critically important, you won’t necessarily need to file a claim even if your brokerage is forced into liquidation.
 These firms often choose to self-liquidate and in doing so transfer funds back to their customers.
 Also, they are required to keep extra cash on hand to help in these cases.

-Nevertheless, SIPC insurance is an important safeguard to have in place so investors can rest easy, knowing their money will be safe in the event that their broker fails.
+Nevertheless, SIPC insurance is an important safeguard to have in place so investors can rest easy knowing their money is protected in the event that their broker fails.